-Participants may contribute, on a pretax or after tax basis, up to 70% of their eligible earnings up to the maximum amount allowable by the Code (\$18,000 for both 2016 and 2015).
+Participants may contribute, on a pre-tax or after-tax basis, up to 70% of their eligible earnings up to the maximum amount allowable by the Code (\$18,500 for 2018 and \$18,000 for 2017).
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Rollover contributions from other qualified plans are permitted.
 Participants direct the investment of their contribution into various investment options offered by the Plan.

 The plan is a safe harbor 401(k) plan.
 Employer safe harbor matching contributions will equal 100% of the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, contributed to the Plan as deferral contributions.
 Participants will be 100% vested in these employer safe harbor matching contributions when they are made.
 Participants are given written notice describing their rights and obligations under the Plan generally 30 days to 90 days prior to the beginning of Plan Years for which contributions will be made.
+Compensation for purposes of determining contributions is based on wages paid during a plan year.

 The Company may also make a discretionary contribution.
-No such contributions were made in 2016.
+No such contributions were made in 2018.